-This page explains how you can find help from a solicitor and whether support is available to help you pay for this.
+This page explains how you can find help from a solicitor.
+It tells you about when you might get help to pay for this.

 - When you ask a solicitor to help you with a problem, they call this ‘instructing’ them.
-They may call your agreement a ‘retainer’.
+If they agree to help you, the agreement between you and the solicitor is called a ‘retainer.’

 - You are entitled to free legal advice if you are under arrest at a police station, or if you appeal against detention under the Mental Health Act 1983.